xqi1337/viu/README.md

 ## Installation

-FastAnime runs on any platform with Python 3.10+, including Windows, macOS, Linux, and Android (via Termux).
+Viu runs on any platform with Python 3.10+, including Windows, macOS, Linux, and Android (via Termux).

 ### Prerequisites